 Warning signage and audible alarms on vehicles.

-Video intelligence can flag when people enter restricted or vehicle-only zones, sending immediate alerts to supervisors or operators.
-Over time, analytics reveal patterns—helping safety managers pinpoint high-risk locations and times, and reinforcing training where it matters most.
+Video AI can flag when people enter restricted or vehicle-only zones, sending alerts to supervisors or operators.
+Over time, analytics reveal patterns, helping safety teams pinpoint high-risk locations and times to reinforce training.
 Discover pedestrian safety analytics.

 3. Failure to Use or Maintain Vehicle Restraints